In-game HTTP requests

 Rate limits

-For each Roblox game server, there is a limit of 500 HTTP requests per minute.
+For each Roblox game server, there is a limit of 2500 Open Cloud requests per minute.
 Exceeding this can cause request-sending methods to stall for around 30 seconds.
-Your pcall() may also fail with a message of Number of requests exceeded limit.
+Your pcall() may also fail with a message of Number of Open Cloud requests exceeded limit.

-• Open Cloud requests consume the same overall limit of 500 HTTP requests per minute enforced on all other requests.
+• Open Cloud requests do not consume the same overall limit of 500 HTTP requests per minute enforced on all other requests.

 • Each endpoint has its own limit per API key owner (can be a user or a group) that is enforced no matter where the calls come from (HttpService, the web, etc.).